 For a tire to legally be sold in the US, it must meet government standards.
 Simply put, all tires must pass a series of endurance tests measuring how they hold up when force is applied from various angles over time.

-Additionally, tires should display a Department of Transportation (DOT) stamp on the sidewall, showing size, load ratings, tread depth, and supplementary information.
+Additionally, tires should display a Department of Transportation (DOT) stamp on the sidewall, showing size, load ratings, tread depth, and additional information.

 Ample Customer Reviews